Online Parking Permit Application (Must be completed using Internet Explorer ONLY)

-The general procedures for parking, operation of motor vehicle, walking and skateboarding/rollerblading at Concordia University Texas (CTX) were developed to provide as equitable an assignment of privileges as possible, and maximum use of all areas consistent with the best interest of the entire population at the university, including employees, students, and visitors.
+The general procedures for parking, operation of a motor vehicle, walking, and skateboarding/rollerblading at Concordia University Texas (CTX) were developed to provide as equitable an assignment of privileges as possible and maximum use of all areas consistent with the best interest of the entire population of the university, including employees, students, and visitors.

 Texas laws governing the use of motor vehicles on campus are effective at CTX.
 In addition, CTX assumes no responsibility for the care and/or protection of any vehicle or its contents while the vehicle is being operated or parked on university property.
 However, an effort will be made by the CTX Police Department (CTX PD) to protect all vehicles, property of students, and the university.

 CTX is not responsible for bodily injury resulting from the operation of a motor vehicle, rollerblading/skateboarding, bicycling, or walking while on university property.

 The CTX PD is the parking authority for all university property.
 The Chief of Police is responsible for establishing procedures for the use of any parking area on university property or for any university property that could be used for parking, even if not specifically designated for parking.
 Such areas include but are not limited to athletic fields, driveways, loading areas, and lawns.

 The university reserves the right to remove and impound any abandoned motor vehicle, any vehicle with no license plates, or any vehicle parked in such a way as to constitute a serious hazard to vehicles or pedestrian traffic or to the movement and operation of emergency equipment.
 The owner will be responsible for charges in removing, impounding and storing of any towed vehicle.